 At one company, a corporate counsel position may be reasonably low level.
 At another business, however, that role may report directly to the general counsel.
 Your job and what it entitles will depend on the size of the organization and its legal team.
 If possible, research the company’s organizational hierarchy before you apply.

 8. You Should Know the Company

 To build credibility within a company, you must understand all aspects of its operations.
 What is the business structure, how large is it and how many people does it employ?
 What’s the nature of the industry?

 It’s vital to know the organization’s locations of operations, both domestically and internationally.
 This answer will determine how you approach future problem-solving.
 You should also understand the typical approach to taking risks.
 In governance and decision-making, what role does the legal department take?

-You’ll deal with people on a daily basis.
+You’ll deal with people daily.
 As a result, it’s essential to make others feel at ease.
 You’ll need to develop excellent communication skills that effectively communicate concepts.
-As in-house counsel, you’ll also need to understand officewide politics to avoid stepping on any toes.
+As in-house counsel, you’ll also need to understand the office-wide politics to avoid stepping on any toes.